sebasibarguen/udacity-nanodegree-visualization/README.md

 ## Design

-### Bar Chart
+### Bar Charts
 After exploring the data, trying out different chart types, playing with the narrative and getting feedback, the best way to communicate the main point was by a simple bar chart.
 The bar chart shows the average delay time for departing flights as seen by the hours of a day.
 It's a clear design choice because it easily helps the viewer compare the delay times by the size or height of the bar.
 Also given it's widespread usage, a viewer is already trained to interpreting these types of plots.

 > The process of getting feedback was a good lesson on *less is more*, and to first and foremost, focus on the main message of the visualization.

 That's why I chose the bar chart over the more fancy grid visualization as the main plot.
 The bar chart simply communicates the message faster and clearer.
+Also, after discovering the curious relationship between flight volume and delay time, I explored other charts like: scatter plot of flight count and delay time and more complex scatter plots using size and colors to add the hour variable.
+All of these did not add much to the main point, they actually seemed to take away attention from the key point and made users take much more time to understand.
+So I decided to keep the two bar graphs, one for average flight delays by hour of day, this one as mentioned before is the most important one because it gives the reader an actionable metric he can use to make a decision of choosing flight schedules.
+To complement and to explain this, I then present the volume flight plot.

 Additional design choices around the bar chart were first to add focus to the hours with highest average delay times, which is the main point of the visualization.
 I accomplished this by changing the *color* of the bars of interest.
 Then, to improve the viewers interaction, I also fixed the *tooltip* message to just include the exact amount of minutes.
 Again, I found out that less is more, a cluttered tooltip hurts more than helps the viewer.